• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Fluffy rice pilaf with orzo in a copper pan with two spoons in it.
+Rice with orzo in an oval pan and two spoons inside it.

 Pilav is the ultimate side dish in Turkish cuisine.
 We make it either with rice as in this recipe or with bulgur as in our bulgur pilaf recipe.
 We have these interchangeably to pair any main dish.
 And we make rice pilaf with raisins on special occasions.

-Rice pilaf with orzo is one of our all-time favorite Turkish recipes because of how easy it is to make.
+Turkish rice pilav is one of our all-time favorite Turkish recipes because of how easy it is to make.
 On top of that it’s also extremely flexible.
-The ingredients of this rice dish aka sehriyeli pilav are something we always have in our pantry.
+The ingredients of this rice dish are something we always have in our pantry.

-In fact, this sehriyeli pilav is our go-to side for dishes like lamb stew, Turkish Beans Kuru Fasulye, Roasted Chicken with Veggies or Turkish vegetarian dishes like Okra With Tomatoes.
+In fact, this pilav is our go-to side for dishes like lamb stew, Turkish Beans Kuru Fasulye, Roasted Chicken with Veggies or Turkish vegetarian dishes like okra stew bamya.

-That being said, orzo is totally optional.
+Orzo in Turkish rice is optional.
 If you don’t have orzo on hand or don’t want to use it, you can make this pilaf recipe without orzo following the exact same steps.
 Alternatively, you can top this rice pilaf with blanched peas or shelled fresh fava beans.

 Jump to: